Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

          the old version at runtime: set revision to 0, bump current and age.
       3. Programs may need to be changed, recompiled, and relinked in order to use the new version.
 Bump current, set revision and age to 0.

+   libtool Chapter 7.2 Libtool’s versioning system
+      So, libtool library versions are described by three integers:

+      current
+          The most recent interface number that this library implements.

+      revision
+          The implementation number of the current interface.

+      age
+          The difference between the newest and oldest interfaces that this library implements.
+In other words, the library implements all the interface numbers in the range from number current - age to current.

+      If two libraries have identical current and age numbers, then the dynamic linker chooses the library with the greater revision number.
   ```
 ---
 ### Note on adding new MPI compiler candidates